oreqizer/haskell-notes/15functors.md

     fmap _ Nothing = Nothing
 ```

-If the value is a `Just`, it applies the function on the underlying value.
+If the value with context is a `Just`, it applies the function on the underlying value.
 Else, just return `Nothing` since we have nothing to map over.
 You get the point.

 ### Functor rules